Data and maps

 • Drop these facts into grant drafts to show why the pilot fits.

-Planning work needed to unlock these datasets keeps every pilot grounded in documented regional context and equity guardrails.
+This regional context keeps every pilot grounded in documented conditions and equity guardrails.

 Decision-grade (not perfect)